-They came consistently to art therapy sessions with her every week and fully engaged in family therapy, and they learned all they could about trauma and its impact on a child.
+They consistently came to art therapy sessions with her every week and fully engaged in family therapy, and they learned all they could about trauma and its impact on a child.

 And they hung in there with her through thick and thin, providing the caring support she needed as she learned to express her overwhelming feelings verbally instead of acting them out.

-Another part of the strategy to help Katies overcome her fears was to provide a special place where she could feel safe and be safe rather than running.
+Another part of the strategy to help Katie overcome her fears was to provide a special place where she could feel safe and be safe rather than running.
 At Rick’s suggestion, her foster parents gave her a pop-up tent for her room where she could go to calm herself when she began to experience strong emotions.